Pre-K & Preschool theme ideas for learning about pond animals: frogs, turtles, fish.

 Alligators can ___.

-The blanks are filled in with the children’s dictation (a fact about alligators they learned from the video), and the children draw a picture to illustrate.
+The blanks were filled in with the children’s dictation (a fact about alligators they learned from the video), and the children drew a picture to illustrate.

 Aquarium Field Trip